Homemade Lime Sherbet

 - Zest and juice the limes.

-- Combine the lime zest and juice with the half and half and sugar; stir until sugar is combined.
+- Combine the lime zest and juice with the half and half and sugar; stir until all of the sugar is combined.

-- Pour it all into ice cream maker and freeze according to ice cream maker directions.
+- Pour the liquid into an ice cream maker and freeze according to ice cream maker directions.

-- When ready store in freezer safe containers until ready to serve.
+- When ready, store in freezer safe containers for at least 6 hours.

 Like some of the others, I don’t understand what ‘Half and half’ is…. could you explain please (British person)